-If a disabled child needs higher levels of support, and does not already enjoy any short breaks or activities, they are probably entitled to help from Aiming High.
+If you have a disabled child who needs higher levels of support, and doesn't already enjoy any short breaks or activities, you're probably entitled to help from Aiming High.
 Usually eligible children will have:

-- Challenging behaviour which is linked to other impairments, for example a severe learning disability.
+- challenging behaviour linked to other impairments, such as a severe learning disability.

 What if I need more support?

 There are different levels of support as families needs change.
-We can provide short break services to children and young people who have complex needs, including overnight stays, following a comprehensive assessment.
+We can provide short break services to children and young people who have complex needs, including overnight stays.
+This would follow a comprehensive assessment.

 The following documents are in Portable Document Format (PDF).
 You can download software to view PDF documents for free from the Adobe website (opens in a new window)

 - Activity Groups - Information for parents and carers 2014-15 (609KB)

 - Overnight activity breaks information for parents and carers (646KB)

 - Flexible one to one support information for parents and carers (1054KB)